 Belinda is a primary school teacher, having worked in independent and public schools over the last 28 years.
 She particularly enjoys teaching Christian Religious Education in her local primary school and drama for a friend whenever the need arrises.
 Belinda was first involved in SU as a young leader at summer family festivals and, for the last 15 years she has loved being a part of the leadership team at Augusta Family Festival.
 Belinda is particularly thankful for the impact SU camps and festivals have had on our three children and how they are now continuing to serve as adult leaders.
 With my husband Michael, I worship at St Matthew’s Anglican Church in Shenton Park since 1994.

 Chris (Chip) Dallin

 Chris has been on the on the SU board for 3 years.
-He first became involved with Scripture Union over 25 years ago initially as a camper on High School camps and later as a camp director of a few different school holiday camps.
+He first became involved with Scripture Union about 30 years ago initially as a camper on High School camps and later as a camp director of a few different school holiday camps.
 Today he runs his own Finance Broking business after spending 18 years as a Police Officer.
 He completed a Bachelor of Commerce from UWA after high school.
 Chris is married to Rebecca and has 3 daughters and a son.
-They attend Scarborough Church of Christ where Chris has played an active role in the current development taking place on site with Bethanie Aged Care and they serve in different areas of church ministry.
+They attend Lake Gwelup Christian Church where Chris is an Elder and they both serve in different areas of church ministry.